khetanshu/HeuristicSearching/README.md

 # HeuristicSearching
-An implementation  searching algorithms that will sort a list of locations on a map so that they form a continuous path through adjacent locations.
+An implementation of searching algorithms that will sort a list of locations on a map so that they form a continuous path through adjacent locations.

+The output would have least number of swaps that would be required to form a valid path.
+Otherwise it would return #f.

+If the algorithm is given the input: (Tennessee Iowa Kentucky North-Carolina Missouri) It would find the path: ((North-Carolina Tennessee Kentucky Missouri Iowa) ((1 2) (1 4) (4 5))) Moverover if the input is (Wildcard Oregon Arizona) then output would be ((Oregon (Wildcard California) Arizona) ((1 2)))

+P.S.
+The map of USA, having informaiton of each states with their adjacaents, is already present in the program.

 The program contains:
  1. A* Algorithm       (WILDCARD Entry supported)